 If the fall happened due to dizziness, lightheadedness, or fainting make sure to let your doctor know.

 If you lost consciousness for no apparent reason and are having difficulty speaking, blurred or double vision, and or weakness on one side of your body that wasn’t there before, you need to call an ambulance to rule out a stroke.
 Don’t wait or drive yourself to the emergency department, because treatment that happens within one hour of onset of symptoms is vital to return your functioning to pre-stroke levels.

-This is the second in a series on safety topics for National Safety Month.
+This is the third in a series on safety topics for National Safety Month.
 If you missed the first one you can read it here. https://upbeatliving.net/be-medicine-savvy-essential-tips-you-need-to-know-free-e-book/